Frequently Asked Questions

 Will my parents have access to my college records?

 Edmonds Community College follows FERPA federal law guidelines.
 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 Written permission is required for instructors and staff to share records with parents.
-More information about the Family Educational Rights and Privacy Act (FERPA) can be obtained by visiting: www.edcc.edu/es/records.php.
+More information about the Family Educational Rights and Privacy Act (FERPA) and forms for students/parents may be obtained by visiting Student Records page.